jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-10-interpretator.md

 > Simulate an old fashioned monitor that works by displaying one bit at a time, across each row and then down to the next row.
 Each tick, display a `#` if the current value of the `X` register is +-1 the current bit being displayed, otherwise, `.`.

-Check out {{<wikipedia "racing the beam">}}.
+Check out [[wiki:racing the beam]]().
 It's something that you could do to really get some extra performance out of the *old* video game systems.
 Not so much an issue with modern computers.
 Fascinating what different trade offs have been made over the years.

 In any case, the `VM` will handle this absolutely perfectly, so let's go ahead and modify `part2` to instead generate an `output_buffer` for one frame: